pelias/pelias/README.md

 ## Usage

 To get set up, run the following.
-Order is important in most cases.
+Order is important!

+Set up the index & mappings:

     $ rake pelias:setup

+Download geonames, and add them to the index.
+This provides part of the admin heirarchy.
+They're also used for populations (which factor into autocomplete weights) and alternate names.

     $ rake geonames:download
     $ rake geonames:populate

+Download & unzip Quattroshapes shapefiles.
+We only index these if we can find a relevant Geoname above!

     $ rake quattroshapes:download
     $ rake quattroshapes:populate_admin2
     $ rake quattroshapes:populate_local_admin
     $ rake quattroshapes:populate_localities
     $ rake quattroshapes:populate_neighborhoods

+Assuming you've set up a postGIS-enabled database with OSM data, the following will add all streets and addresses to the index, reverse geocoding them into the above shapes.
+This should capture most of the streets and addresses in OSM, but is probably missing some.
+It's not as exhaustive as Nominatim at this point.

     $ rake openstreetmap:populate_streets
     $ rake openstreetmap:populate_addresses